Resolve to Protect Yourself From Scams This Year

 Quick Response codes, better known as QR codes, are becoming increasingly popular.
 The scannable codes are commonly used to share links to websites, view restaurant menus, pay for public parking and make other mobile payments, and retrieve digital tickets and boarding passes.

-Scammers have noticed the increase in QR codes!
+Scammers have noticed the increase in the use of QR codes!
 They are placing fake QR codes on top of legitimate codes or creating fake QR codes on social media ads to get access to your personal information.
 If a QR code looks odd or altered, do not scan it.

 Use strong passwords and passkeys